Questions and Answers about my Wedding Photography

 Q. Do you work alone or with another photographer?

-A. Normally I work by myself but I understand that some couples would like the extra coverage that a second photographer can bring, particularly for larger weddings, and, if this is what you would like, then I can bring along another photographer with me on the day for a small extra charge (detailed on my current price list).
+A. I work by myself for almost all of my weddings but I understand that some couples would like the extra coverage that a second photographer can bring, particularly for larger weddings, and, if this is what you would like, then I can bring along another photographer with me on the day for a small extra charge (detailed on my current price list).
 I work closely with two other professional photographers who are, in their own right, both accomplished artists and enjoy photographing weddings just as much as I do.

 Q. Where are you based and how far will you travel?